wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 4.5	Use your own keystore

-If you do not create a keystore but enable SSL, Liberty will create a keystore with a random password.
-Now, you will create your own keystore with a password of choice.
+If you do not create a keystore but enable SSL, Liberty creates a keystore with a random password.
+Now, you create your own keystore with a password of choice.

 1. Run the following command to create a keystore